 What are Hot Springs?

 Hot springs are like all-natural jacuzzis.
-They are fed by underwater streams that receive their heat from volcanic activity in the Earth.
-This also infuses the water with rich minerals.
-Costa Rica has lots of volcanic activity, so it makes sense there are so many hot springs.
-They can be found in a few different parts of the country including north Guanacaste, the northern plains, the South Pacific, and the central valley.
+They are fed by underwater streams that receive their heat from geothermal activity.
+This infuses the water with rich minerals.
+Costa Rica has lots of volcanic activity, so it makes sense there are so many hot springs scattered across the country.
+Hot springs in Costa Rica can be found in a few different parts of the country including north Guanacaste, the northern plains, the South Pacific, and the central valley.

 Costa Rica natives and tourists alike flock to these invigorating hot springs to enjoy all the healing benefits, as well as the simple pleasures they provide.
 Just use caution – while most hot springs are great for bathing, some can be so hot they’ll burn your skin.